Restaurant Brighton's guide to

 Tucked away inside Brighton’s Open Market is one of our favourite vegan spots in the city, Smorl’s Kitchen Brighton.
 Understated, unpretentious and under the radar (not for long) Smorl’s Kitchen is owned by siblings Christian and Sarah.
 100% vegan, the menu at Smorl’s Kitchen is dedicated to all things chickpea.
-From delicious pitta’s filled with homemade falafel, to huge salad bowls filled to the brim with goodness.
+From delicious pitta’s filled with homemade falafel to huge salad bowls filled to the brim with goodness.
 Why not try their famous warming spicy falafel-based Bolognese, served with oven-roasted Hasselback sweet potatoes?
-Or their seasonal Waffalafel?
 Head to Smorl’s Kitchen for a delicious plant-based menu and a wonderful community feel.

 The Prince George is Brighton’s original vegetarian pub, a large, traditional venue in all respects except for the fact you won’t find a pork pie on the menu.
 The weekday menu is full of hardy takes on classic pub fare, all vegetarian and more than half vegan or as a vegan option.
 Roasts on a Sunday are well established as one of the cities best, with many locals making it their go-to destination for their ‘Sunday Session’.

 At Planet India they know that Indian food has long been a world leader in terms of vegetarian cuisine, so much so that they don’t really consider it as vegetarian food.
 In India, many dishes do not contain meat and not consuming meat with every meal is normal, and always has been.
 Planet India is a vegetarian restaurant in that it does not serve any meat dishes, but it is first and foremost a quality Indian restaurant.
 The menu at Planet India reads like a friendly trip across the Indian sub-continent with a strong Gujarati influence.